pushbuttondesign/learning_python/README.md

 # tutorials

-space to save various projects designed for sharpening my skills that I might want to refer back to, rather than useful standalone projects
+space to save various projects designed for testing new things, rather than useful standalone projects

 INDEX